MystenLabs/walrus-docs/docs/walrus-sites/authentication.md

 Walrus Sites offers a simple mechanism to authenticate the data that is served from the Walrus storage on the client side.
-Thus, Walrus Sites can guarantee (with various degrees of confidence, depending on the setup) that the site data is authentic and has not and has not tampered with by a malicious aggregator.
+Thus, Walrus Sites can guarantee (with various degrees of confidence, depending on the setup) that the site data is authentic and has not been tampered with by a malicious aggregator.

 ## Authentication mechanism